eighty20results/pmpro-limit-post-views/readme.txt

 Please visit our support site at http://www.eighty20results.com for more documentation and our support forums.

 == Changelog ==
+= 0.8 =
+* Fix: Various documentation improvements & clean up of 'dead' code
+* Enh: Use filters & actions to add/remove content & excerpt filters for 3rd party content protection plugins
+* Enh: Default filters & actions installed for Paid Memberships Pro
+* Enh: Use filter to check for access rights to content in the_content filter

 = 0.7.3 =
 * Fix: Didn't display unprotected content properly.
 * Fix: Update CSS for CTA headline